ygpeng-xd/STMark/README.md

 ###### Running the Project

-You can run the experiments you want to test in test.java.（Because the operation of synonym replacement is rather time-consuming, synonym replacement attacks take a long time）
+You can run the experiments you want to test in `src\main\java\test.java`.（Because the operation of Synonym substitution is rather time-consuming, Synonym substitution attacks take a long time）

 ![image-20250905102759014](img\2.png)